 Many of you have joined the throngs and pray for my son.
 A dear, sweet woman at our church in Philadelphia, who sometimes watched Ian as a baby, reports in every Christmas letter that she still faithfully prays for Ian daily.
-I am grateful and humbled!
+I am grateful and humbled.
 Millions maybe even billions of prayers have been prayed.
-I’m pretty sure every soul in heaven knows about some handsome ginger kid who lives in Albuquerque NM.
+I’m pretty sure every soul in heaven knows about some handsome ginger kid who lives in Albuquerque, NM.
 Even more significant, God has heard every single solitary one.

 Yesterday was a BIG, IMPORTANT, DEFINING day.
-For Ian it was bigger than that!
-We would meet with Dr. Jung to discuss the results from Ian’s neuropsych evaluation.
+For Ian it was bigger than that.
+We would meet with Dr. Jung to discuss the results from Ian’s neuro-psych evaluation.
 All of us could sense the pressure mounting.
 It felt as if the atmosphere in our home had dangerously high blood pressure.
 Ian forgets all appointments.
 But on this day he was awake, showered, shaved and dressed before me.

 For Ian, the day would be his get out of jail free card.
-INDEPENDENCE!
+INDEPENDENCE.
 Dr. Jung would weigh in about Ian’s return to college and independent living.
-He was sure he aced the test!
+He was sure he aced the test.
 “Mom, I have even been praying” I reminded him, more than once that this isn’t pass/ fail Ian.
 It’s a roadmap to see how you can keep moving forward.
 Part 22 yr old boy, part ginger, and part brain injured dreamer, Ian didn’t hear me.
-“Yep”, he says, “I definitely passed, I’m moving out!”
+“Yep”, he says, “I definitely passed, I’m moving out.”

 While Doug and I think independence NOW is premature, the delay the doctor expected and recommended was a blow.
 The news was hard to hear for all of us, but it leveled our witty, buoyant ginger.

-“Chin up, Debbie dear!”
+“Chin up, Debbie dear.”
 I could just hear my Daddy.
-“Chin up” when my cat Penny ran away.
-“Chin up” when I got a rare “B”.
-“Chin up” when I wasn’t asked to the junior prom.
-Daddy was especially good on chin up days — icecream, a scooter ride or even a long, secure hug.
+When my cat Penny ran away, or in response to a rare B, or when not asked to the junior prom, “chin up” daddy would say.
+My Daddy was especially good on chin up days — ice cream, a scooter ride or even a long, secure hug.
 A chin up time calls for whatever numbs the pain of disappointment.
 Ill equipped to console Ian, we were a mess.
 Doug left the appointment in a separate car and had to return to his own stressful day.

 Laura Story is a worship leader and singer/ song writer.
 Newly married, her husband discovered a brain tumor.
 His surgery, that had more than one close call, left him with a severe traumatic brain injury and many of the unwanted surprises that accompany them.
 Through her brokenness and biggest disappointments she prayed that prayer.
 Out of that prayer she wrote the beautiful worship song,

 What if Your healing comes through tears